Kuala Lumpur Skyline 2026

 How does capital gains tax (RPGT) work?

 If you sell after 5 years, the rate is generally 10% for foreigners.
-If you sell sooner, the rate is 30%.
+If you sell earlier, the rate is 30%.

-Certain strategic sectors like water, energy or media are restricted or require Bumiputera local partners at a 51% share.
+Certain strategic sectors such as water, energy and media are restricted or require Bumiputera local partners holding up to 51%.

 What is a Labuan structure?

-Labuan is a Malaysian offshore financial center offering very low taxation (3% on audited profits) for international commercial activities.
+Labuan is a Malaysian offshore financial centre offering very low taxation (3% on audited profits) for international trading activities.

 Growth

 Don't let the opportunities of 2026 pass you by.
-Join the community of international investors who have chosen Malaysia.
+Join the community of expat investors who have chosen Malaysia.

-Disclaimer: The information provided on this page is for informational purposes only and does not constitute financial, legal, or tax advice.
-Investments involve risks.
-We strongly recommend consulting qualified professionals before any decision.
-Links to external sources like DoinAsia or Smart Invest Malaysia are provided to deepen your research.
+Disclaimer: The information provided on this page is purely informational and does not constitute financial, legal or tax advice.
+Investments carry risks.
+We strongly recommend consulting qualified professionals before making any decision.
+Links to external sources such as DoinAsia or Smart Invest Malaysia are provided to support your own research.